Dear People,

 And if that wasn’t enough good fortune, two weeks after my arrival there was a fire in the apartment upstairs and the thirty-four people who lived their came to live with us.
 Fifteen of them were under the age of seven and too young for real work – but even they chipped in at home, keeping a pot of cabbage boiling all day and all night.
 Let me just say, I find it amazing that people view having roommates as the mark of failure these days.
 How do you eat without everyone pitching in?
 How do you heat your homes without all those bodies around?
 When I came here, the only people living alone did so because they had typhus.

 But I digress.
 This is about you.
-I’m telling you about me because from all your letters and articles, it seems that you’ve grown very entitled.
-My hard work in getting to New York through my cousin allowed me to start on the path, but I delivered pickles for 38 years before I had saved up enough money to take a class at the Learning Annex, which was why I came here in the first place.
-Sure, I achieved a great career as a typographer for an asbestos company, and today I have a pretty comfortable room at the Samuel Finkelstein Geriatric Care Center, but my long successful life came about through my own hard work and my superior immune system.
-While everyone around me was hacking away at night like they were giving birth through their tracheas, I was studying the masters of design and teaching myself how to read English.
+I’m telling you about me because from all your blogs and TikToks and whatdyahaves, it seems that you’ve grown very entitled.
+My hard work in getting to New York through my cousin allowed me to start on the path, but I delivered pickles for 25 years before I had saved up enough money to take a class at the Learning Annex, which was why I came here in the first place.
+Though I eventually gave up my typography goals and followed my cousin into the asbestos business, my long, successful life has come about through my own hard work and my superior immune system.
+While everyone around me was hacking away at night like they were giving birth through their tracheas, I was revolutionizing the asbestos-manufacturing trade and taking our company public.
 I worked for what I have, and you should do the same.

 But look.
 I mean no disrespect – everyone under the age of a hundred thinks they have all the answers and I get it…I was like that once too.
 But everything I’m telling you is true, and you should listen.
-If you rely on handouts and think you deserve them just because you have a job, then you’re going to fail at life and will never achieve your dreams.
+If you rely on handouts from your employer, and think you deserve them just because you “have a job,” then you’re going to fail at life.

 So good luck.
 I hope me telling you as much as I could about myself has taught you some things about how you should be living your life.